engineyard/ey-docs/pages/database-monitoring.md

 However, Engine Yard Support Engineers are able to increase the size of your database without downtime.

-###To increase the size of the database volume or database server instance _without_ downtime
+###To increase the size of the database volume or database instance _without_ downtime
 * Please file a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] to schedule an instance upgrade.

-###To increase the size of the database volume or database server instance _with_ downtime
+###To increase the size of the database volume or database instance _with_ downtime

 1. Make sure that you know the number and size of the server instances in your current environment.